manifest/sdl-ios-templates/README.md

-# Minimal SDL iOS Application Template for Xcode 4
+# Minimal SDL iOS Application Template for Xcode

-A minimal Xcode 4 project template for developing an iOS applications with SDL and C/C++.
+A minimal Xcode project template for developing iOS applications with SDL and C/C++.
 Specifically,

 - No definitions of files or functions inside abstract templates, enabling you to easily parse and customize the template.